A Comprehensive Review of Condensing Boilers; Advantages, types and Applications

 Lower Fuel Consumption: This type of boiler leads to better energy utilization, resulting in reduced fuel consumption and lower energy costs.

-Compact Design: Condensing boilers are typically compact and small, requiring less space in boiler rooms.
+Compact Design: Condensing boiler is typically compact and small, requiring less space in boiler rooms.
 They are particularly practical for limited spaces.

 Lower Carbon Dioxide Emissions: The reduction in fuel consumption and enhanced energy efficiency result in lower carbon dioxide emissions.
 This characteristic helps reduce harmful environmental impacts and mitigates climate changes.